 Groovy is agile and dynamic object-oriented programming language, getting very good support lately and has somehow poor performance in comparison to Java and Scala but hopes that Groovy++ will have a much better performance.
 Groovy is inspired by Ruby, Python, and Smalltalk.

-Another functional programming language that is completely dynamic, supports type inference and is considered a dialect of lisp.
+Clojure is another functional programming language that is completely dynamic, supports type inference and is considered a dialect of lisp.

 Python for the JVM, dynamic compilation to bytecodes and works pretty well with libraries already written in Java.

-Like Jython, it’s Ruby written in Java and written for the JVM, supports true threading and has attracted wide support from the community.
+JRuby is like Jython, it's Ruby written in Java and written for the JVM, supports true threading and has attracted wide support from the community.

 I'm mostly interested in scala and groovy (Grails to be specific) and I believe I'll share my experience with you in my learning way later.